matrix-org/synapse/docs/turn-howto.md

     address to connecting clients:

     ```
-    external-ip=YOUR_NAT_IP
+    external-ip=EXTERNAL_NAT_IPv4_ADDRESS
     ```

+    You may optionally limit the TURN server to listen only on the local address that is mapped by NAT to the external address:

+    ```
+    listening-ip=INTERNAL_TURNSERVER_IPv4_ADDRESS
+    external-ip=EXTERNAL_NAT_IPv4_ADDRESS/INTERNAL_TURNSERVER_IPv4_ADDRESS
+    ```

-    If your NAT gateway's external addresses include both an IPv4 and IPv6 address, it is recommended to configure coturn to advertise all of them.
-In this case, each configuration line must also specify the internal IPs of your TURN server (i.e. the addresses assigned to them within the NAT):
+    If your NAT gateway is reachable over both IPv4 and IPv6, you may configure coturn to advertise each available address.
+When doing so, each configuration line must also specify the internal IPs of your TURN server (i.e. the addresses assigned to them within the NAT):

     ```
     external-ip=EXTERNAL_NAT_IPv4_ADDRESS/INTERNAL_TURNSERVER_IPv4_ADDRESS